 - Critical Thinking

-When conducting research, geography students build critical-thinking skills.
+When conducting research, geography students build critical thinking skills.
 They learn how to select the appropriate data, choose a method of analysis, and design research questions.
-Critical-thinking and research skills prepare geography graduates for diverse careers, including in business or working for government agencies.
+Critical thinking and research skills prepare geography graduates for diverse careers in business and government agencies.

 - Computer Skills

-During a geography degree, students gain familiarity with GIS technologies, database management programs, and digital image creation software.
-Coursework training students in different geography software programs and applications strengthens their computer skills.
+During a geography degree program, students gain familiarity with GIS technologies, database management programs, and digital image creation software.
+Learners master different geography software programs and applications and strengthen their computer skills.
 These skills help geography majors pursue careers in GIS management, cartography, and surveying.

 Geography students strengthen their writing skills by completing research projects, writing persuasive papers, and creating written work for group projects or presentations.
-They learn how to communicate the findings from their research in written form, preparing graduates to write reports or articles.
-Some programs also train geography students on grant writing or proposal writing.
+Students learn how to communicate the findings from their research, preparing them to write reports or articles.
+Some programs also train geography students in grant and proposal writing.

 Geography majors build strong communication skills during their degree.
 They communicate their research, findings, and ideas on research papers; work with fellow students on group projects; and deliver presentations in class.
 Communication skills help geographers promote their research, work on a team, and communicate with coworkers.